-This course continues the examination of principles and applications of biology that was begun in BIO/350: General Biology I. Topics include evolution, biodiversity, the structure and function of plants and animals, and ecology.
-Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through hands-on labs.
+This course continues the examination of principles and applications of biology that was begun in BIO 350: General Biology I. Topics include evolution, biodiversity, the structure and function of plants and animals, and ecology.
+Students apply these concepts using practical examples, facilitated discussions, and experiments conducted through the completion of virtual labs.

 - Interpret Darwin’s systematic observations.

 - Explain evolution in terms of natural selection.

 - Apply the Hardy-Weinberg principle to assess the evolution of a population.

 - Analyze speciation and the limitations of the biological species concept.

 - Characterize external (habitat) and internal (genetic) factors leading to reproductive isolation and speciation.

 - Explain how phylogenetic trees show evolutionary relationships based on parsimony and maximum likelihood.